-There is a dedicated external bin storage area, this is away from the main building.
+There is a dedicated external bin storage area.

 Gas is supplied externally.

 Residents' storage cupboards were not accessed and therefore are not included in this fire risk assessment.
 Residents own the keys.
 See Section 18/2 regarding information given to residents.